 Seychelles is a small island nation located in the Indian Ocean, with a population of approximately 98,000 people.
-The country has a diverse with economy, key sectors including tourism, fishing and financial services.
-Seychelles has made significant progress of terms economic development in recent years, with Gross domestic product ("GDP") averaging growth around 4% per year.
+The country has a diverse economy, with key sectors including tourism, fishing and financial services.
+Seychelles has made significant progress of terms economic development in recent years, with Gross domestic product ("GDP") growth averaging around 4% per year.